compbiomedeu/compbiomedeu.github.io/applications/HemoCell/HemoCell.md

 so the install_prefix is not used and there is no way to put the libs in another directory

-=> I did a small change in CMakeLists.txt, now the user can pass -DCMAKE_BUILD_TYPE=<Release or Debug> and -DCMAKE_MARCH=<arch> to cmake.
-A 'Release' build with use the march and optim flags, a 'Debug" build will use '-O0 -ggdb'.
+=> I did a small change in CMakeLists.txt, now the user can pass -DCMAKE_BUILD_TYPE=<Release or Debug> and -DMARCH=<arch> to cmake.
+A 'Release' build will use the march and optim flags, a 'Debug" build will use '-O0 -ggdb'.
 The default march is '-march=native', but a different march can be passed to cmake.
 This change is is 'optim_cmake_flags_lib.patch'.